Our Responses to the DTAC Questions

 Establishing that the product has followed best practice.

 D1.1 | Understand users and their needs in context of health and social care

 Do you engage users in the development of the product?

 D1.1.1 | If yes or working towards it, how frequently do you consider user needs in your product development and what methods do you use to engage users and understand their needs?

-User needs and preferences in regard to accessibility and ease-of-use were a key focus for the design and launch of the guided meditation digital course in 2020.
+User needs and preferences in regard to accessibility and ease-of-use were a key focus for the design and launch of the guided meditation digital program in 2020.
 Since then, we have actively promoted several different means to ensure users give feedback about their experience including web-based forms at the end of learning modules.
-This feedback has led to improvements to the user interface and the engagement related content of the course.
+This feedback has led to improvements to the user interface and the engagement related content of the program.

 D1.2 | Work towards solving a whole problem for users

 Are all key user journeys mapped to ensure that the whole user problem is solved, or it is clear to users how it fits into their pathway or journey?

 D1.2.1 | If yes or working towards it, please attach the user journeys and/or how the product fits into a user pathway or journey